(Diese Seite auf Deutsch sehen)

 I gave a talk on better communication for sustainability activists in campaigns and conversations at Humboldt University’s student conference on sustainability in Berlin, July 27th-29th.

 In August, after being selected from thousands of applications, I participated in the Global Youth Summit 2018 near and in Zürich.
-Changemakers between the ages 18 and 23 from 42 countries all around the world came together – it was a great week, packed with workshops and talks.
+Changemakers between the ages of 18 and 23 from 42 countries all around the world came together – it was a great week, packed with workshops and talks.